 “You should be embarrassed by the way you played,” he yelled at Jordan, according to “Michael Jordan: The Life,” by Roland Lazenby.
 Sam Perkins, a teammate at North Carolina and at the Olympics, confirmed the story in 2016.

-“He told Michael that’s the worst he ever played,” Perkins said in radio interview.
+“He told Michael that’s the worst he ever played,” Perkins said in a radio interview.
 “Now, Michael’s going to deny this, but he cried.”

 That memory must have stuck with Jordan, a man so competitive he was known to invent slights for motivation.